ferrocene/ferrocene/ferrocene/doc/evaluation-plan/src/method.rst

 the tool based on the usage in the activities of safety-critical product development that this tool replaces or simplifies.

-Through this analysis, the following potential error are identified:
+Through this analysis, the following potential error are identified.
+Potential errors ...

-* Potential errors with the possibility to detect and to mitigate them.
+* ... with the possibility to detect and to mitigate them.
-* Potential errors without the possibility to detect or to mitigate them.
+* ... without the possibility to detect or to mitigate them.
-* Potential errors that do not appear in use cases.
+* ... that do not appear in use cases.
-* Potential errors without an impact for safety.
+* ... without an impact for safety.

 Errors, with the possibility of detection and mitigation, are added in the :doc:`safety-manual:index` with the following form: